Follow This Plan and You’ll Never Miss a Proposal Deadline

 As Detailed As You Need It to Be

-The calendar example above assumes a team of several people working intensely on a proposal for a period of about 5 weeks.
+The calendar example above assumes a team of several people working on a proposal for about 5 weeks.
 It illustrates the potential level of detail that might be required to keep the proposal effort moving forward.
-The calendar is not meant to represent an “average” proposal calendar because no two proposal efforts are going to look exactly the same.
-Additionally, every organization and proposal team will have different preferences regarding the format of the project timeline and how much detail to include.
+The calendar is not meant to represent an “average” proposal calendar, because no two proposal efforts will look exactly the same.
+Additionally, every organization and proposal team will have different preferences for the project timeline format and the level of detail to include.

 If you’re not sure how much detail to add to your proposal calendar, talk to the people you’ll be working with on the proposal to find out what level of detail will be most useful to them.
 You may find that your colleagues prefer to have only due dates listed on the calendar (in the calendar above, these are the entries highlighted in red) and do not want to see work periods or meetings.